wdawson/okta.github.io/_source/_posts/2017-11-22-three-developer-tools-im-thankful-for.md

 about how thankful I am for everything I have.
-I have a cool job (thanks [@oktadev](https://twitter.com/oktadev)!), an awesome wife ([@samanthadegges](https://twitter.com/samanthadegges)), a great family, incredibly friends, and some particularly awesome co-workers (shout out!):
+I have a cool job (thanks [@oktadev](https://twitter.com/oktadev)!), an awesome wife ([@samanthadegges](https://twitter.com/samanthadegges)), a great family, incredible friends, and some particularly awesome co-workers (shout out!):

 - [@nbarbettini](https://twitter.com/nbarbettini)
 - [@mraible](https://twitter.com/mraible)